Probability density function

-In a more precise sense, the PDF is used to specify the probability of the random variable falling within a particular range of values, as opposed to taking on any one value.
-This probability is given by the integral of this variable's PDF over that range—that is, it is given by the area under the density function but above the horizontal axis and between the lowest and greatest values of the range.
-The probability density function is nonnegative everywhere, and the area under the entire curve is equal to 1.
+More precisely, the PDF is used to specify the probability of the random variable falling within a particular range of values, as opposed to taking on any one value.
+This probability is given by the integral of a continuous variable's PDF over that range, where the integral is the nonnegative area under the density function between the lowest and greatest values of the range.
+The PDF is nonnegative everywhere, and the area under the entire curve is equal to one, such that the probability of the random variable falling within the set of possible values is 100%.

-The terms probability distribution function and probability function have also sometimes been used to denote the probability density function.
+The terms probability distribution function and probability function can also denote the probability density function.
 However, this use is not standard among probabilists and statisticians.
-In other sources, "probability distribution function" may be used when the probability distribution is defined as a function over general sets of values or it may refer to the cumulative distribution function, or it may be a probability mass function (PMF) rather than the density.
-"Density function" itself is also used for the probability mass function, leading to further confusion.
-In general though, the PMF is used in the context of discrete random variables (random variables that take values on a countable set), while the PDF is used in the context of continuous random variables.
+In other sources, "probability distribution function" may be used when the probability distribution is defined as a function over general sets of values or it may refer to the cumulative distribution function (CDF), or it may be a probability mass function (PMF) rather than the density.
+Density function itself is also used for the probability mass function, leading to further confusion.
+In general the PMF is used in the context of discrete random variables (random variables that take values on a countable set), while the PDF is used in the context of continuous random variables.